etlbox/etlbox.website/doks_v0.5/content/en/docs/transformations/lookup.md

 ---
-title: "Lookup"
+title: "Lookup Transformation"
 description: "Details about the LookupTransformation"
-lead: "If you want to lookup some data from existing tables or other sources, the lookup transformation is the right choice.
-It allows you to enrich the incoming rows with data from the lookup source. "
+lead: "Improve your data with the LookupTransformation.
+This guide shows you how to add more information to your data as it moves through the process, making sure your data is complete and useful."
 draft: false
 images: []
 menu: